xenanetworks/tdl-xoa-driver/docs/source/api_ref/hlapiv1/tester/traffic.rst

 Synchronized Chassis Traffic
 ----------------------------
-Works just as the :class:`~tdl_xoa_driver.internals.commands.c_commands.C_TRAFFIC` command described above with an additional option to specify a point in time where traffic should be started.
+Works just as the :class:`~xoa_driver.internals.commands.c_commands.C_TRAFFIC` command described above with an additional option to specify a point in time where traffic should be started.
 This can be used to start traffic simultaneously on multiple chassis.
 The ports are identified by pairs of integers (module port).